Nnadozieomeonu/adidas-technical-code-challange/README.md

 9. [Thank you](#Thank-you)
 10. [Swagger API Documentation](https://app.swaggerhub.com/apis/Nnadozieomeonu/Adidas-Technical-Challenge/1.0.0).

-## Introduction and technology list
+## Introduction and technology list :thought_balloon:

 These are my notes on  how to set up the under listed service, technology for testing, my microservice architecture comprises the below microservice services.